kvjinoy/Payroll/README.md

 **Payroll Calculator Demo**

-**Requirements:**
-Calculate the net pay as follows: net pay = taxable earnings - pre-tax deductions -taxes - post-tax deductions + non-taxable earnings
-Earning types
-Salary earnings are defined by a flat amount
-Hourly earnings are defined by an amount of hours and a rate
-Earnings that are not taxable are not withheld by deductions or taxes Pre-tax deductions are based on gross taxable-pay
-Flat vs percentage deductions (percentages encoded as value / 100
-)
-Taxes are based on gross taxable-pay less pre-tax deductions Taxes with a cap should not be withheld above the cap Post-tax deductions are based on gross taxable-pay less pre-tax deductions and taxes Deduction and tax priority
-When taxable earnings are less than deductions and taxes, withholding priority isas follows: pre-tax deductions before taxes before post-tax deductions.
-For each deduction and tax, a higher priority value indicates this item shouldbe withheld first.
+The primary goal is to calculate the net pay for an employee, considering various earnings, deductions, and taxes.
+The challenge lies in the priority of deductions and taxes, especially when taxable earnings are insufficient to cover all withholdings.

+**1. Data Structure:**

+Employee:
+ID
+Name
+Earnings (Salary, Hourly)
+Deductions (Pre-tax, Post-tax)
+Taxes
+**Deduction/Tax:**
+Code
+Type (Flat, Percentage)
+Amount/Rate
+Priority
+Cap (if applicable)
+**2. Calculation Steps:**

+**Calculate Gross Pay:**
+Sum of salary and hourly earnings.
+Determine Taxable Earnings:
+Gross Pay minus non-taxable earnings.
+Calculate Pre-Tax Deductions:
+Apply deductions based on taxable earnings, considering priority and caps.
+Calculate Taxes:
+Apply taxes based on taxable earnings minus pre-tax deductions, considering priority and caps.
+Calculate Post-Tax Deductions:
+Apply deductions based on taxable earnings minus pre-tax deductions and taxes.
+Calculate Net Pay:
+Gross Pay minus pre-tax deductions, taxes, and post-tax deductions, plus non-taxable earnings.
+**3. Handling Insufficient Funds:**

+**Prioritize Deductions/Taxes:**
+If taxable earnings are insufficient to cover all withholdings, apply them in order of priority.
+Record Deficits:
-If a deduction or tax is cannot be withheld to the full amount, the deficit isrecorded.
+For any deduction or tax that cannot be withheld in full, record the deficit.
-Output the following
-Gross pay
-Net pay to employee
+**4. Output:**

+**Gross Pay:** Total earnings before deductions and taxes.
+**Net Pay:** Amount paid to the employee after deductions and taxes.
-Amounts withheld for deductions and taxes by code with deficits
+**Withheld Amounts:** Deductions and taxes by code, including any deficits.